ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/AD-X-Tracking-webhook-setup.md

 <a name="setup" />
 ## 2. Setup

-Integrating AD'X Tracking's webhooks into Snowplow is a two-stage process:
+Integrating AD-X Tracking's webhooks into Snowplow is a two-stage process:

 1. Configure AD-X Tracking to send events to Snowplow
 2. (Optional) Create the AD-X Tracking event table into Amazon Redshift